lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 This, of course, passes.
 I really like the symmetry the three tests exhibit, showing all three cases in such a concise manner.

-Let's revisit the idea of separation of concerns; is this a UI or business logic test?
+Let's revisit the idea of separation of concerns; is this a UI test or business logic test?
 If we moved framework, could we re-use this test?

 The answer is *no* - we'd need to write a new test (to work with React + it's testing ecosystem).
-This is fine - it just means this logic is not really part of our core business logic.
+This is fine - it just means this is not really part of our core business logic.
 Nothing to extract.

 ## The real test: Does it refactor?

 We can do a little sanity check and make sure our tests are not testing implementation details.
 Implementation details refers to *how* something works.
 When testing, we don't care about the specifics of how something works.
 Instead, we care about *what it does*, and if it does it correctly.
-Remember, - we should be testing that we get the expected output based on given inputs.
+Remember, we should be testing that we get the expected output based on given inputs.
 In this case, we want to test that the correct text is rendered based on the data, and not caring too much about how the logic is actually implemented.

 We can validate this by refactoring the `<navbar>` component.
 As long as the tests continue to past, we can be confident they are resilient to refactors and are testing behaviors, not implementation details.